knetikmedia/knetikcloud-java-client/docs/CampaignsChallengesApi.md

 Create a challenge

 Challenges do not run on their own.
-They must be added to a campaign before events will spawn.
+They must be added to a campaign before events will spawn. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; CHALLENGES_ADMIN

 ### Example
 ```java